walnutloyalty/examples/README.md

 ## Contents

 This repository contains test scripts written in python which can be executed on your local machine.
-These Script will walk you throught the interaction process of the walletapp API
+These scripts will walk you throught the interaction process of the walletapp API